ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 ## Measure and Unit Columns Configuration (for the guide)

 Measure and unit columns are treated slightly differently to dimension, attribute, and observation columns.
 Measure and unit columns contain references to discrete units and measures.
 In both cases by defining `"type": "measures"` or `"type": "units"` provides the same behaviour.
 Do not put measures in unit columns or units in measure columns.

-Measure and unit columns share some fields in that they can be populated directly in the column's definition with the `values` field, allowing an object to be input that defines the details of the unit/measure.
-Existing column definitions can also be reused to quickly define measures and units, or serve as a "base" for a new column to be created on.

 TODO: Find out if cell_uri_template in measures/units has any distinctions compared to when it is used as a field in other column definitions, to avoid overlap/writing stuff about this field that is explained elsewhere in the guide.

 ### Measures (for the guide)